phvalguima/layer-iptables/README.md

 # Configuration

 Make sure you allow access from your control nodes if you need ssh access for debug purposes.
-By default charm autodetects control node IP addresses and allows SSH from all of them.
+By default, the  charm autodetects control node IP addresses and allows SSH from all of them.

 The 'enforce' setting can be set to set INPUT chain policy to either ACCEPT or DENY

 The 'log-unmatched' setting can be set to set LOG action in the end of a rule chain created by the charm.
 This settings allows the iptables log packets unmatched by the rules into the syslog with prefix matching JUJU unit name.
 Logging requires access to kernel log infrastructure, which is not available in Linux containers.

 Example ruleset:
 ```